THE

 recurring expenses;

-sub-clauses (iii) and (iv) of clause (k) of section 2, shall admit in class one
+in sub-clauses (iii) and (iv) of clause (k) of section 2, shall admit in class

-and then in every class, ten percent of the strength of that class, children,
+one and then in every class, ten percent of the strength of that class,

-or other children as may be determined by the Government, and shall provide
+children as may be determined by the Government, and shall provide free and

-free and compulsory education to such children or, in the alternative,
+compulsory education to such children or, in the

-provide prescribed vouchers for education of disadvantaged children in any
+alternative, provide prescribed vouchers for education of disadvantaged

 (c) shall provide the information pertaining to